Xabier Elorriaga

-Xabier González Elorriaga (born April 1, 1944 in Maracaibo) is a Spanish film and TV actor, writer and director.
+Xabier González Elorriaga (born 1 April 1944 in Maracaibo) is a Spanish film and TV actor, writer and director.

 Biography

 His exiled parents returned to Bilbao in Spain, in 1969 where he commenced studying Law, Engineering and the Merchant Marine but soon switched to the theatre, becoming well known as an actor in the Bilbao of the 1970s.
 He then moved to Barcelona where he studied journalism and worked in the university.
-He made his prize-winning film debut in 1975 with La ciudad cremada and he has subsequently appeared in over 50 films.
+He made his prize-winning film debut in 1975 with La ciutat cremada and he has subsequently appeared in over 50 films.

 A number of these have been released internationally in English, including: